-The recipient of the Best Paper in the Journal of Clinical Psychiatry Award was announced in February, 2017.
+2022 Best Paper in The Journal of Clinical Psychiatry Award

-The American Society of Clinical Psychopharmacology (ASCP) presents the Paul Wender Best Paper in the Journal of Clinical Psychiatry Award to a recipient who has been published in the past year (January 2016 to present date) for the Journal of Clinical Psychiatry.
+The American Society of Clinical Psychopharmacology (ASCP) presents the Paul Wender Best Paper in The Journal of Clinical Psychiatry Award to a recipient who has been published in the past year (January 2021 to present date) for The Journal of Clinical Psychiatry.

 Known as the “Dean of ADHD” by his colleagues, Paul H. Wender, MD, was a pioneer in identifying and treating attention deficit hyperactivity disorder.
 A researcher and clinician who treated patients with ADHD for many years, he offered insights into the progression of ADHD, as well as dietary, drug, and psychological treatments.
 He was the author of the classic handbook on the subject, ADHD: Attention-Deficit Hyperactivity Disorder in Children and Adults.